-Step Description 2 Publish the Web Service endpoint to accept incoming requests.
+Step Description 1 Create a Web Service endpoint.
+Use the javax.xml.ws.Endpoint create() method to create the endpoint, specify the implementor (that is, the Web Service implementation) to which the endpoint is associated, and optionally specify the binding type.
+If not specified, the binding type defaults to SOAP1.1/HTTP .
+The endpoint is associated with only one implementation object and one javax.xml.ws.Binding , as defined at runtime; these values cannot be changed.
+For example, the following example creates a Web Service endpoint for the CallbackWS() implementation.
+Endpoint callbackImpl = Endpoint.create(new CallbackWS()); 2 Publish the Web Service endpoint to accept incoming requests.
 Use the javax.xml.ws.Endpoint publish() method to specify the server context, or the address and optionally the implementor of the Web Service endpoint.
 Note: If you wish to update the metadata documents (WSDL or XML schema) associated with the endpoint, you must do so before publishing the endpoint.
 For example, the following example publishes the Web Service endpoint created in Step 1 using the server context.
-Object sc context.getMessageContext().get(MessageCont ext.SERVLET_CONTEXT); callbackImpl.publish(sc); 3 Stop the Web Service endpoint to shut it down and prevent additional requests after processing is complete.
-Use the javax.xml.ws.Endpoint stop() method to shut down the endpoint and stop accepting incoming requests.
-Once stopped, an endpoint cannot be republished.
-For example: callbackImpl.stop()
+Object sc context.getMessageContext().get(MessageContex t.SERVLET_CONTEXT); callbackImpl.publish(sc);

-Table 3-1 Steps to Publish a Web Service Endpoint (Continued)
+Table 3-1 (Cont.)
+Steps to Publish a Web Service Endpoint